All Episodes

 It just seems to me at this point, we have these poor witnesses out there all by themselves.

-They have no one in our official room supporting them.
+They have no one in our official limb supporting them.

-It just seems to me what we should all be striving for at this point is while examining the metaphysical interaction, I think we need to be striving to get I agree.
+And it just seems to me what we should all be striving for at this point is while examining the metaphysical interaction, I think we need to be striving to get our society to admit out in the open, officially, that these things are here, and so that these poor witnesses can have some support.

 I agree.